PsycheFoundation/psyche/architectures/decentralized/solana-coordinator/BREAKING-CHANGES.md

 #[repr(C, packed)]
 pub struct MyAccountV2 {
     pub my_field1: u64,
-    pub my_field2: u32, // my_field2 is initialized to zero on smart contract upgrade
+    pub my_field2: u32, // my_field2 is zeroed by default
     pub _reserved: [u8, 252], // Adjusted size, 4 bytes now used by my_field2
 }
 ```

-In those cases, some planning and careful changes can achieve changes that require no migrations.
+In those special cases, we can achieve changes that require no migrations.

 ### 3) Explicit Migrations

-In many case it is not possible to do backward compatible changes.
+In many cases it is not possible to do backward compatible changes.
 We then have to migrate the content of the accounts to convert between account layout versions.

 #### 1) Trustless On-chain Migrations